ewolf90/nova_currency/README.md

 If you need any help installing or customizing this skin, please join the [Anodyne Productions Discord](https://discord.gg/qwfZt38) and use room #xtras.
 Otherwise, direct message me on Discord (@Emily#6153) or [send me an email](mailto:emily@wolfsims.org).

 ## Credits
 The Nova Currency Mod was designed by [Emily Wolf](mailto:emily@wolfsims.org) for the [Nova 2](http://www.anodyne-productions.com/nova) system created by [Anodyne Productions](http://www.anodyne-productions.com).
-Edits are permissible by Bravo Fleet game managers so long as the original credits remain intact.
+Edits are permissible so long as the original credits remain intact.